-While it may be true that B2C companies are often more successful on social media than B2B companies, there are still a multitude of various reasons why building a social media presence can benefit a financial services company.
+While it may be true that B2C companies are often more successful on social media than B2B companies, there are still a multitude of various reasons why building a social media presence benefits a financial services company.

-We’re detailing the key benefits that the use of social media in financial services provides.
+In this article, we’re detailing the key benefits of using social media marketing for financial services companies.

 Social media provides a relaxed addition to your existing client nurturing process while additionally providing a platform to develop new relationships.